Sohel440/Homomorphic-operation/README.md

 - 3. Perform Operations:

-     - Enter the  numeric values
+     - Enter the  required data

      - Select the encryption scheme